Kano (city): Middle Ages: spread of Islam and trade

-Fulani rule
+Kano under the Sokoto Caliphate

 At the beginning of the 19th century, Fulani Islamic leader Usman dan Fodio led a jihad affecting much of central Sudan which demolished the Habe kingdom, leading to the emergence of the Sokoto Caliphate.
 In 1805 the last sultan of Kano was defeated by the Jobe Clan of the Fulani, and Kano became an Emirate of the Caliphate.
 Kano was already the largest and most prosperous province of the empire.

 The Kano Central Mosque (1960).
 Constructed during the reign of Muhammad Rumfa (r.
 1463–1499).
 Abdullahi dan Dabo (r.
 1855–1883) oversaw its refurbishment in the mid-19th century, and further restoration efforts were undertaken in the 1950s.

 The city suffered famines from 1807 to 1810, in the 1830s, 1847, 1855, 1863, 1873, 1884, and from 1889 until 1890.

 During the 19th century when Kano came under the suzerainty of the Sokoto Caliphate, Kano prospered as the center of commercial activity.
 Weaving, dyeing and leatherwork were traded as far north as Morocco and thereafter to Europe.
 Its cotton cloth traded as far as Tripoli, Lake Chad, and Timbuktu.

 In 1851, Heinrich Barth (a German scholar who spent several years in northern Nigeria in the 1850s) mentioned that Kano had a 10-mile long 30 ft high clay walls with a population of 30,000 with commerce and manufacturing abundant.
 He mentioned that "its huge market was a labyrinth of narrow alleys with everything sold from vegetables to slaves".
 He also called Kano the greatest emporium of central Africa and estimated the percentage of slaves in Kano to be at least 50%, most of whom lived in slave villages.
 This was one of the last major slave societies, with high percentages of enslaved population long after the Atlantic slave trade had been cut off.

 From 1893 until 1895, two rival claimants to the throne fought a civil war, or Basasa.
 With the help of royal slaves, Yusufu was victorious over his brother Tukur and claimed the title of emir.